dawaltconley/rob/_projects/2017-04-24-don-t-wanna-go-outside.md

 media: soundcloud
 image: dontwannagooutside.jpg
 ---
-Single for NYC based rapper JWELL.
-Producer, writer, and vocalist.
+Producer, writer, and vocalist for this single by NYC based rapper JWELL.